 I am Mrs. Ruland and welcome to my social studies reference page.
 As a high school social studies teacher, I have been excited with the opportunities available to both students and teachers alike to use the resources available on the Internet to help in the understanding of the social studies discipline.
-I teach courses in U.S. History, A.P.
-U.S. History, A.P.
-World History, Modern World History, and Law and the Citizen. as well as serve as the advisor for the Glenelg Chapter of the National Honor Society.
-I have also been the advisor for the Mock Trial team and the Model United Nations team.
+I teach A.P.
+U.S. History and A.P.
+World History, as well as A.P.
+Human Geography.
+I have also been the adviser for the Glenelg Chapter of the National Honor Society, the Mock Trial team and the Model United Nations team.
 I teach at Glenelg High School, home of the Gladiators, in Glenelg, Maryland.

 Important Sites Within My E-Learning Environment